-WOW 1 DAY PAINTING! - Franchise Owner with WOW 1 DAY PAINTING!
+WOW 1 Day Painting - Franchise Owner

 A mother, grandmother, mentor and business owner, Sandra inspires those around her everyday with her ability to achieve balance while constantly giving back.
 As the owner and operator of WOW 1 DAY PAINTING in Barrie, Ontario, Sandra develops, mentors and leads an award winning team while finding time for her growing family and giving back to her community.
 Sandra takes the time to give back to the community she lives in, partnering with Run for the Cure, the Food Bank and a local women’s shelter.
 A cancer survivor, Sandra learned what she was really capable of and passes on this strength and tenacity to those around her.
 In true Sandra fashion, she credits her mentors and family with instilling her with the confidence to build a successful business and gives this back to her mentees and community by becoming their constant cheerleader and champion.

 Katie Schaeffers - 2019 Women of Inspiration Millennial Leader Award